peach-lucien/otter/README.md

 between two mouse parcels predicts distance between their routed human centroids at r = 0.53, against a permuted-coupling null of ≈ 0).
 Each mouse parcel's best human partner carries a median probability of 0.31, above 0.5 for 20 % of parcels, so the coupling spreads mass rather than committing to one partner.
-That concentration is set by the entropic regularisation.
-Re-fitting at ε = 0.005 gives a near-deterministic coupling with no gain in held-out recovery.
+That concentration is set by τ = 500, reached as 25 mirror-descent iterations at step size ε = 0.05.
+Re-fitting at τ = 5,000 gives a near-deterministic coupling with no gain in held-out recovery.

 Scored against Beauchamp 2022's transcriptomic homology set, which never enters the fit, the coupling reaches region-level AUROC 0.90 (parcel-weighted across the 19 pairs; 0.93